-Entsuin Temple is right next to Zuiganji Temple and only five minutes on foot from Matsushima Kaigan Station.
+Entsuin Temple is right next to Zuiganji Temple and only a five-minute walk from Matsushima Kaigan Station.

 Entsuin Temple

-Entsuin Temple (円通院, Entsūin) in Matsushima was built in 1647 as a memorial for Date Mitsumune, a young samurai lord who died at just 19.
-His father, a powerful feudal ruler, built the temple next to Zuiganji Temple to honor his son.
-The mausoleum features a golden interior, detailed paintings, and Western symbols like roses, spades, and crosses—showing the Date Clan’s interest in Christianity and European culture.
-Inside, there’s a statue of Mitsumune on a white horse, surrounded by loyal followers who died with him.
+Entsuin Temple (円通院, Entsūin) in Matsushima was constructed in 1647 as a memorial for Date Mitsumune, a young samurai lord who tragically passed away at the age of just 19.
+His father, Date Tadamune, a powerful feudal lord, ordered the temple’s creation to honor his son’s memory.
+Located next to the renowned Zuiganji Temple, Entsuin houses a mausoleum that features a striking golden interior, intricate paintings, and Western symbols such as roses, spades, and crosses.
+These elements reflect the Date Clan’s fascination with Christianity and European culture, which was uncommon during the period.
+Inside the mausoleum, visitors can view a statue of Mitsumune on a white horse, surrounded by statues of his loyal followers, many of whom perished alongside him.

 Hours and Fees